crim-ca/weaver/docs/source/processes.rst

     the |any| notation is used instead.
     The |na| notation indicates *not applicable* cases, due to a technical or logical impossibility.

-.. |res-json-warn| replace:: :sup:`(warning: ambiguity)`
+.. |res-fmt-warn| replace:: :sup:`(warning: ambiguity)`
-.. _res-json-warn:
+.. _res-fmt-warn:

 .. warning::
     When negotiating a single output as :term:`JSON`, there is a potential ambiguity between :ref:`Results <proc_op_job_results>` representation and a single file's data, such as in the case of a :term:`GeoJSON` structure, both of which are encoded in :term:`JSON`.

-    Similar ambiguities could also occur, depending on supported formats, such as representing :term:`Job` results in :term:`XML`, or retrieving a file's data encoded as GML :term:`XML`.
+    Similar ambiguities could also occur for other :term:`Media-Types`, depending on supported formats, such as representing :term:`Job` results in :term:`XML`, or retrieving a file's data encoded as GML :term:`XML`.

     To avoid ambiguity, it is recommended that the ``response: document`` or ``response: raw`` is explicitly set for such cases to ensure the result matches the desired outcome.